Adalab/project-promo-r-module-4-team-6/README.md

 Hi there!

-This is a group project created for the React Module of **Adalab's Coding Bootcamp**.
+This is a group project created for the React Module and Node JS module of **Adalab's Coding Bootcamp**.

 By clicking on the Github Pages link attached above in the description, you can check out our page!